-When general merchandisers Shopko and Pamida decided to merge into a larger retail chain operating under the Shopko name, they called HJ Martin to assist.
+When general merchandisers Shopko and Pamida decided to merge into a larger retail chain operating under the Shopko name, they called H.J.
+Martin and Son to assist.
 Existing Pamida locations were converted to the Shopko Hometown store concept with the goal of improving the shopping experience and providing access to a broader selection of merchandise.
-The large-scale project included updating interior and exterior signage, installing new flooring, refashioning store fixtures and instituting an improved store design overall – a conversion program ideally suited to the cross-trained, multi-divisional workforce of HJ Martin.
+The large-scale project included updating interior and exterior signage, installing new flooring, refashioning store fixtures and instituting an improved store design overall – a conversion program ideally suited to the cross-trained, multi-divisional workforce of H.J.
+Martin and Son.
 Shopko is a $3 billion retailer operating more than 330 stores in 21 states, along with 176 Shopko Hometown locations.
-HJ Martin has been trusted with work by Shopko for more than a quarter-century.
+H.J.
+Martin and Son has been trusted with work by Shopko for more than a quarter-century.

 - The aggressive project to convert Pamida stores into Shopko Hometown stores spanned an eight-month period from May through December of 2012; store footprints ranged from 18,000 to 42,000 square feet, and each store was completed in five weeks.